 Tough early experiences, genetic predisposition (at times), shame, an agitated/anxious depression, and the processes of tolerance and withdrawal can easily result in addiction.
 What is not easy is recovering.

 Recovery from any addiction is hard.
-Both acute and post-acute withdrawal must be allowed to occur without resorting to the addiction, the emotional issues that helped to cause the addiction initially have to be addressed, and the damage in the person's life caused by the addiction must be gradually corrected as much as possible.
+Both acute and post-acute withdrawal must be allowed to occur without resorting to the addiction, the emotional issues that helped to cause the addiction initially have to be addressed, typically through psychotherapy, and the damage in the person's life caused by the addiction must be gradually corrected as much as possible.
 It is a lot of hard, tedious work.

 12-step programs have been shown to be very helpful for most addictions.
 When a 12-step meeting functions as it should it provides a place where the addicted person can go to obtain help and fellowship without being shamed for having the addiction.
 Though individuals and meetings can wander from the best practices, the original basis of Alcoholics Anonymous was to offer help without telling one another what they "should" do.
 The 12 steps are only 12 suggestions, according to AA literature, and people are free to recover any way they wish.
 The meetings provide an opportunity to gain strength and hope from the stories of others, and to find friends and a sponsor (helper/guide) who can help them through their recovery.